 Down-lighting: To brighten up larger outdoor areas, down-lighting, also called moonlighting, is an attractive solution.
 Down-lights are typically placed in trees, on building walls or poles.
 To create a subdued ambiance, place fixtures high above in trees.
 The secret to creating effective moonlighting is to place the light fixture midway in the tree to cast shadows of lower branches.

 Review & Test: Before the final installation, review and test your lighting layout from indoors.
 View at many different angles, make adjustments, and repeat the process until perfect!

 I hope you enjoyed this blog.
 If you have any questions please send me a message at BauerCombs & Associates, Inc. or view our website at www.bauercombs.com.

 Photo Credit: Tom Rupnicki creator of NightOrbs.

-“Brighten Up Your Winter with Landscape Lighting” author: Susan Combs Bauer, landscape architect and founder of BauerCombs & Associates, Inc. – Connecting People to Nature by Design.
+“Brighten Up Your Winter with Landscape Lighting” author: Susan Combs Bauer, landscape architect at BauerCombs & Associates, Inc. – Connecting People to Nature by Design.

 Susan Combs Bauer, Landscape Architect www.bauercombs.com

 Have a question?
 Send us a note and say hello, we'd love to hear from you!